jakobnissen/paper_binbencher/paper/main.typ

 If the researcher does not want to distinguish microdiversity, the bin precision can therefore be significantly underestimated.
 However, if the research objective is to correctly separate microdiversity to resolved strains, then microdiversity in a bin ought to be considered contamination.

-BinBencher addresses these conflicting requirements twofold:
+BinBencher addresses these conflicting requirements in two ways:
 First, BinBencher allows contigs to map to any number of underlying genomes, and therefore works correctly when given bins containing contigs from a consensus assembly of different genomes.
 Second, BinBencher benchmarks on multiple taxonomic ranks simultaneously (see Methods).
 Thus, the user may define a taxonomic rank that groups highly similar genomes in their dataset, and when benchmarking, the user can choose between BinBencher's metrics at the genome level, or at this higher taxonomic rank.

 To illustrate this, of the 109 bins of the GI dataset with recall $eq.gt$ 0.9 and nonzero contamination, 31 had zero contamination when disregarding microdiversity.
-However, when benchmarking on the taxonomic level of species, none of the reported contamination from any of the 68 contaminated bins with recall $eq.gt$ 0.9 was due to microdiversity (@precision), because genomes from different bacterial species usually differ by more than 5% ANI@jain_high_2018.
+However, when benchmarking on the taxonomic level of species, none of the reported contamination from any of the 68 contaminated bins with recall $eq.gt$ // not changing all of these, in case I'm wrong
+0.9 was due to microdiversity (@precision), because genomes from different bacterial species usually differ by more than 5% ANI@jain_high_2018.

 #figure(
   image("precision.svg", width: 100%),
   caption: [